-According to New Jersey Poison Information & Education System, lead is a highly toxic metal that can cause brain damage and other serious health effects in children, adults and even pets.
+According to New Jersey Poison Information & Education System, lead is a highly toxic metal that can cause brain damage and other serious health effects in children, adults, and even pets.
 Lead has been reported to cause learning and developmental disabilities, decreased growth, hyperactivity, impaired hearing and brain damage.
 Lead poisoning occurs when lead paint chips are eaten or when lead dust is either eaten or breathed into the lungs.

 The Centers for Disease Control and Prevention (CDC) suggest that today at least 4 million households have children living in them that are being exposed to high levels of lead.
 No safe blood lead level in children has been identified.
 Lead exposure can affect nearly every system in the body.
 Because lead exposure often occurs with no obvious symptoms, it frequently goes unrecognized.

 Puertorriquenos Associados for Community Organizations (PACO) and the County of Hudson are partnering together to provide Hudson County residents with information on the home remediation program for those households who are at a greater risk of lead poisoning.
-More information about this program can be found here.
+Learn more

 The effects of lead poisoning are very consequential.
 Lead poisoning can cause:

 - Severe brain damage which can result in developmental or intellectual disabilities

 Even low levels of lead poisoning may be associated with:

 - Decreased hearing

 - Attention deficits